marnedo/ppgcourse2024/Species_delimitation.M_A_ARNEDO/Readme.md

 ## Aim

 Become familiar with the use of different types of programs for species delimitation.
-Perform different types of quantitative species delimitation analyses in bears (_Ursus_) using single and multilocus approaches from unique markers.
+Perform quantitative species delimitation analyses in bears (_Ursus_) using single and multilocus approaches from unique markers.

 ## Procedure